Skip to Content

 One of the things I love the most about this time of year are the traditions!

-When we moved here to Utah, one of the first church functions I attended that Fall, was a dinner for the women of our congregation.
-For weeks before hand, everyone was talking about the “traditional dinner in a pumpkin“.
+When we moved to Utah, one of the first church functions I attended that Fall, was a dinner for the women of our congregation.
+For weeks beforehand, everyone was talking about the “traditional dinner in a pumpkin”.
 (Huh?)

-I was intrigued, because all we did with Pumpkins in California was carve them and then throw them out!
-So you can imagine how surprised I was to learn they are actually useful and GOOD eatin’!
+I was intrigued!
+In California, and call me crazy, all we did was carve pumpkins!
+Then throw them out after the Holiday of Spook was over!
+You can imagine how surprised I was to learn they are actually useful and delicious!
 (I was such a city girl back then!)

 The best part…we actually ATE the pumpkin!
 I’d never eaten pumpkin like “squash” with butter and seasonings.
 Man a day!
 Had I been missing out.

-So from then on, every October, I have made it our family tradition to have dinner in a pumpkin!
+Now every October, I make dinner in a pumpkin!
 The kids love the rice and hamburger mixture.
-They aren’t too keen on the mushrooms, but Mars and I love mushrooms, so they stay!

 How To Make Ground Beef and Rice Stuffing For Dinner in a Pumpkin

 Not to state the obvious but…you’ll need a medium size pumpkin for this dish.
-(Hey! lol It’s actually THE DISH!)
-Okay, Okay…I’ll be serious!
+(Hey!
+Lol It’s actually THE DISH!)
+A regular carving pumpkin works well for this dish.
+You do not need a pie pumpkin!
+They are too small for this recipe.

 Cut a lid into the top of the pumpkin and then clean out all the “guts”!
-(Nobody wants to the eat guts for cryin’ out loud!
-There went serious…right out the door!)
+(Guts sounds kind of “spooky” and “gorey” for this Halloween favorite!)

 Hallowed out pumpkin for dinner in a pumpkin

-Once you have your pumpkin all cleaned and seeded you can paint a face on it, if you want, with acrylic craft paint.
+Once you have your pumpkin cleaned and seeded you can paint a face on it, if you want, with nonflammable craft paint.
 I’m not an artist.
 I’m a glue gun, cooking, baking freak.
 Freehand painting not so much so… feel free to laugh!

 Face painted on pumpkin for dinner in a pumpkin